 Soon you will see the sign for British Camp.

 Take a left on the unimproved road to the lower parking area.
 Park your moped and walk the short path to the original camp area on beautiful Garrison Bay.

 Four historic buildings and the formal garden have been restored.
 The barracks contains an exhibit explaining the territorial conflict between the United States and Great Britain.
 For those who like to hike, the Bell Point trail and the Officer’s Quarters trail take off from the camp area.

 If you aren’t pressed for time, the trail to Mount Young is definitely worth the walk!
-This 20 minute hike takes you up out of the trees and offers spectacular views that are well worth the effort.
+This 20 minute hike takes you up out of the trees and offers spectacular views.

 Make sure you give yourself plenty of time to explore this area.